Our Commitment to You

 Emeriti Dental Coverage

 Emeriti Dental coverage is also administered by Aetna.
-If you are age 60 at retirement and have at least 10 years of SMU employment, you and your spouse or domestic partner may enroll in the Emeriti Dental Plan.
+If you are age 60 at retirement and have at least 10 years of SMU employment, you and your spouse may enroll in the Emeriti Dental Plan.
 If you are interested in Dental coverage you must enroll in Emeriti Medical and Rx coverage.
 SMU does not contribute to the cost of Dental coverage.

 - Important: If you are not enrolled in a Dental Plan when you retire, there will be a six month waiting period before Major dental expenses are covered under the Emeriti Dental Plan.
 However, the waiting period will be waived if there is no more than a three month break in coverage and proof of prior coverage is provided.